clemsonciti/palmetto-documentation/docs/software/packages/NAMD.md

 To run NAMD in batch mode on Palmetto cluster, you can use the job script in the following example as a template.
 This example shows how to run NAMD in parallel.
-More examples ad tutorials for NAMD simulation can be found at: https://www.ks.uiuc.edu/Research/namd/
+More examples and tutorials for NAMD simulation can be found at: https://www.ks.uiuc.edu/Research/namd/

 You can obtain the files required to run this example using the following commands: